 Emergency department protocol is clear.
 When patients arrive with signs of a heart attack, the ED team has less than 10 minutes to assess them with an electrocardiogram, or EKG, to determine whether a blockage is reducing blood flow to their heart.
-As the seconds tick by, so does a patient’s risk of permanent heart damage.
+As the seconds increase, so does a patient’s risk of permanent heart damage.

 That’s a lot of pressure on the staff registering incoming patients to make the right call, said Maame Yaa A. B. Yiadom, MD, associate professor of emergency medicine.
 She was curious if AI could reduce delays in care.
 “We intended to build a model that could outperform humans in this screening task,” Yiadom said.